 Non-refrigerated dough takes 40 minutes to rise.

-*Where do I get parchment paper?
+*Where do I get baking paper?

 *My refrigerated dough looks weird.
 Will it still work?

 Whole wheat flour can create a darkened, almost purplish look, on the top when it sets in the fridge for a few days, but it doesn’t hurt anything.
 You can scrape the dark liquid off before using the dough, if you wish.

 *How do I get the pretty top on the bread?